 Sir Graham Wrigley KCMG was appointed Chairman of the Board in the summer of 2013.

 Ever since visiting Nepal and India in 1981 Graham had wanted to work in international development.
-So, thirteen years ago he quit his business career and decided to “retrain” for a new career by completing an MsC in Development Economics at SOAS.
+So, sixteen years ago he quit his business career and decided to “retrain” for a new career by completing an MsC in Development Economics at SOAS.
 Since then, he has worked in a variety of roles with SME and Microfinance organisations in sub-Saharan Africa, Nepal and the poor states of North India, with a personal goal of helping these companies become sustainable and help their countries’ economic development.

 Graham’s first career was in business.
 He was a founder partner of Permira and a member of the firm’s management board as it grew into one of the world’s leading private equity firms, with over $20bn under management.
 Prior to that he worked for Bain & Co.